-Our Curriculum Drivers Possibilities Reading and Vocabulary Wellbeing Citizenship Our curriculum is designed to promote aspirations; to allow pupils to make connections between what is learnt in the classroom and open-up possibilities for them in later life.
-Teachers support children in making links between their learning in the classroom and careers and opportunities in adult life.
-Our curriculum is designed to meet the needs of the children we serve placing great emphasis on the development of tier 2 and tier 3 vocabulary and fluency in reading.
+Curriculum Drivers Possibilities and Citizenship Reading and Vocabulary Health and Wellbeing Celebrating Diversity aspirations by preparing children for a changing world by making links between their learning and careers and opportunities in adult life.
+The curriculum enables children to make connections between what is learnt in school and open-up possibilities for them in later life.
+Teachers support children to be good on the development of tier 2 and tier 3 vocabulary and fluency in reading.
 At Whitley Abbey we recognise that vocabulary development helps children to communicate effectively and to understand what they hear.
-Reading enables pupils to develop independent learning skills - skills that will serve them well in later life.
-Our curriculum is designed to promote pupil's wellbeing and resilience through the Thrive approach and Whitley Character Values.
+Reading enables pupils to develop independent learning skills - skills that will serve them well in later life. children's health, wellbeing and resilience through the promotion of Whitley Character Values, friendship, kindness, courage, resilience, gratitude and honesty.
+We want our children to make good choices about their own health and wellbeing.
 Research suggested that better emotional wellbeing is associated with higher achievement in primary school.
-When pupils feel safe they are able to better access learning in the classroom.
-Our curriculum is designed to prepare the children to take their place successfully in a changing world.
-It focuses on the importance of citizenship on a local and global scale through the development of the core transferable skills of collaboration, communication, resourcefulness and reflection.
-Through learning and understanding the school values of friendship, kindness, courage, resilience, gratitude and honesty alongside the British Values children are better prepared to become successful citizens.
+When children feel safe they are able to better access learning in the classroom.
+Our curriculum is designed to celebrate diversity.
+This means understanding that each individual is unique and recognising and celebrating our individual differences.
+The concept of diversity encompasses community, acceptance and respect.
+We foster the exploration of these differences in a safe, positive, and nurturing environment.
+We believe that by practicing mutual respect for qualities and experiences that are different from our own we build alliances across differences so that we can work together to eradicate all forms of discrimination.